April 8, 2015

 I concluded my undergraduate valedictory address with poet Mary Oliver’s poignant question: “Tell me, what it is you plan to do with your one wild and precious life?”
 But I would propose now that the task of life is not to have one answer to her question, but to engage with it over and over again.
 It’s less about planning, and more about living into life’s wildness, life’s preciousness constantly and with plurality, learning from the moments when it all happens beautifully, and from the moments when the train really jumps the tracks.
 My life has certainly spoken to me through both – including instances of indisputable insistence that I change course, or risk a full-fledged revolt.

 I promised you Shakespeare, so let me end with the Bard before we feast.
 When blind Gloucester and mad King Lear encounter one another on the heaths of Dover, Lear asks his old friend, “Dost thou squiny at me?”
 Though Gloucester has nothing more than a case of eyes, Lear makes a piercing assessment: “yet [Gloucester] you see how this world goes.”
 Yes, Gloucester says, “I see it feelingly.”
 To see the world, and our place in it, feelingly is at the heart of the journey of purpose and the purpose of the journey of being human.
 For all of us who’ve wondered, “what might my purpose be?” this may be the best news of all.
-Forget nailing it down once and for all; purpose is in the process and being purposeful is limitless proposition.
+Forget nailing it down once and for all; purpose is in the process and being purposeful is a limitless proposition.

 KATHARINE K. WILKINSON